-Submitter, Submitter Type, Proposal Name, and PTAC Recommendation and Date Clinical Focus, Providers, Setting, and Patient Population Components Related to Care Transition Management Payment Design Features Performance Measurement Features Beneficiary Alignment Delineation of Provider Responsibilities in Care Transition Management:PCPs can and should be involved upon a patient's admission to the PCHCP proposed model.
-Neurologists or headache specialists provide oversight for stable patients and manage direct treatment for the most complex patients.
-Patient care coordinators, nutritionists, physical therapists, social services, or mental health providers provide supplemental preventive care.Provision of E-Consults: Not specifiedProactive Referrals and Scheduling of Follow-Up Visits: Yes, based on patient need and headache severityDedicated Care Management/Care Navigator Staff: Not specified select quality metrics, comparable to those included in the Merit-based Incentive Payment System (MIPS), that are linked to utilization and spending, as well as patient experience and health outcomes.
+Submitter, Submitter Type, Proposal Name, and PTAC Recommendation and Date Clinical Focus, Providers, Setting, and Patient Population Components Related to Care Transition Management Payment Design Features Performance Measurement Features Beneficiary Alignment patients and manage direct treatment for the most complex patients.
+Patient care coordinators, nutritionists, physical therapists, social services, or mental health providers provide supplemental preventive care.
+Provision of E-Consults: Not specified Proactive Referrals and Scheduling of Follow-Up Visits: Yes, based on patient need and headache severity Dedicated Care Management/Care Navigator Staff: Not specified as patient experience and health outcomes.
 HCT members refer their patients within the HCT, incentivizing providers to participate in order to be within the preferred network.
-Benchmarking: Not specified The American College of Surgeons (ACS) Clinical Focus: Cross- clinical focus Focus of Care Transition Management: Broad; the proposed episode model in the Financial Incentives: Episode-based model with Types of Performance Measures: Care process, N/A ^{xxxvi}
+The American College Clinical Focus: Cross- Focus of Care Transition Financial Types of Performance N/A ^{xxxvi} of Surgeons (ACS) clinical focus Management: Broad; the Incentives: Measures: Care process,

-^{xoxvi} Episodes of care that are either procedural or condition-based and both acute and chronic are aligned to the team of clinicians providing care, with responsibility for any savings or losses during the risk period attributed to each participating Qualified Participant based on the episodes they are involved in and their specific role in that care.
+^{xxxvi} Episodes of care that are either procedural or condition-based and both acute and chronic are aligned to the team of clinicians providing care, with responsibility for any savings or losses during the risk period attributed to each participating Qualified Participant based on the episodes they are involved in and their specific role in that care.